 Is your smartphone doing you more harm than good or could it be a lifesaver?
 It all depends on how you look at it.
-Nobody can deny that technology occupies a big place in our lives ― but is it good for us?
+Nobody can deny that technology affects health and occupies a big place in our lives ― but is it good for us?
 In this article, we’ll look at both sides of the argument and see if we can come to a conclusion.
 Some of what you’ll read is stranger than fiction ― while other findings are more like a scary movie.

 The Hyperfast Growth of Technology and How It Affects Health

 The Empatica Embrace watch ― developed by scientists at the Massachusetts Institute of Technology ― can even detect when someone has a seizure.
 This is accomplished by detecting motion and also electrodermal activity (EDA).
 If you get stressed or nervous, your skin conductance ― or EDA ― increases, and the watch can measure this.
 All of this data can be connected by Bluetooth and cellphone signals to alert caregivers when a seizure occurs.

 The concept behind wearables penetrates even further when we consider implantable medical devices.
 This idea is far from new as heart pacemakers have been around since 1958.
 Still, today’s implantable research may be stranger than fiction if we consider things like bioelectronics.

 3D Print Everything

 By now, everybody’s heard about three-dimensional printing, also known as additive manufacturing.
 You download a pattern, and you can print parts to machines or anything else for that matter.
 This could be a great help in the area of prosthetics.
 For example, artificial limbs could not only be printed at a distance, but they could also be customized to fit anyone perfectly.

 Scientists have taken this concept of “printing anything” quite seriously.
 Don’t believe it?
 Then, consider that real-world advances have been made in printing medications, tiny artificial inner ear bones and even human ear cartilage.

 Healthcare App Explosion